Lur1an/python-telegram-bot-template/README.md

 This template is mostly meant for projects that start with quite a bit of complexity and whose requirements are going to evolve as time passes.

-### Please read!

-The documentation from this point forward may be incorrect, I did some refactoring for a few wrapper and edited a few typings as my new LSP gave me a lot of errors (went from Pycharm to Pyright).
-I will update this documentation in the future.

 ### Foreword

-I made this template to provide an implementation for a few things that I always ended up implementing in my _telegram bot_ projects, custom `ApplicationContext` for `context.bot_data, context.chat_data, context.user_data` typing, decorators/wrappers for handlers to cut down on a bit of boilerplate and implement common behaviours.
+I made this template to provide an implementation for a few things that I always ended up implementing in my _telegram bot_ projects, custom `ApplicationContext` for `context.bot_data, context.chat_data, context.user_data` typing, decorators/wrappers/dependency_injection for handlers to cut down on a bit of boilerplate and implement common behaviours.
 This will take the mind off technicalities and instead help put your focus where it belongs, on the project.

 ### Run the Bot